cirosantilli/algorithms/README.md

 -   String metrics: <http://en.wikipedia.org/wiki/String_metric>

+    The length of the already implemented longest common subsequence result is a metric, although it is too local to be practically used as a metric.

     Subjective as application dependant, and the only thing to optimize is to match "what humans think is sensible".

     Formal definitions set the basic operations, and what must be optimized.